mvaganov/self/RESUME.md

 #### [Professor at DeVry University (Silicon Valley Campuses)](https://goo.gl/b27MsM#professor-at-devry-university-silicon-valley-campuses)
 (*March 2006 to December 2014*) Professor of Games and Simulation Programming (GSP), a Computer-Science-like Bachelors of Science degree program, with emphasis on game development
 * Rated highly in students evaluations (consistently 3.5+ out of 4)
+* Focused on teaching performant data structures and game development using C and C++
-* Managed 30+ Senior Project teams (16 week project, 2 to 5 programmers /team)
+* Managed 30+ Senior Project teams (16 week project, 2 to 5 programmers /team with varying skill levels)
 <!--- #ifndef redux -->
 * Personal teaching style emphasizes:
   - Understanding is the price that must be paid.
 Running Code Is Truth.